petergullberg/brewbutton/README.md

 Other protocol details I plan to investigate:
 ---------------------------------------------
 - It would be great to be able to understand how the AUTH_KEY is generated/retrieved, alternatively add a server that emulates the nespresso machine, and stores the AUTH_KEY from the App.
-- Can I query the status of the lid
+- Can I query the status of the lid (RESOLVED)
 - Can I query if the lid has been opened since last cycle?
+(RESOLVED - CMD_RESP_STATUS)
 - Would like to investigate the scheduling option
 - Can I program the dials?
 - Planning on reversing a little more (status 0x0026) and also try to understand time program